qms-design-control

 Designs change.
 User feedback reveals gaps.
 Testing discovers issues.
 Manufacturing identifies producibility problems.
 Regulatory requirements evolve.
 Changes are normal.
 Uncontrolled changes are dangerous.

 Every design change follows design control.
 What inputs are affected?
 What outputs need revision?
 What verifications need re-execution?
 What validations need reassessment?
-The change doesn't just update a document—it updates the entire traceability chain.
+The change doesn't just update a document.
+It updates the entire traceability chain.

 In Seal, design changes link to the design records they affect.
 Impact assessment identifies downstream effects automatically.
 Changed outputs trigger verification reassessment.
 The system maintains traceability through changes, not despite them.